 FORM AND MANNER OF MAKING PAYMENTS.
-The Highway Bonds will be initially issued as one fully registered bond for each interest rate within a maturity, under a book entry system and registered in the name of Cede & Co. as nominee of The Depository Trust Company, New York, New York ("DTC").
-There will be no distribution of Highway Bonds to the ultimate purchasers.
-Highway Bonds in certificated form as such will not be transferable or exchangeable, except for transfer to another nominee of DTC or as otherwise described in this Official Statement.
+The Series N Bonds will be initially issued as one fully registered bond for each interest rate within a maturity, under a book entry system and registered in the name of Cede & Co. as nominee of The Depository Trust Company, New York, New York ("DTC").
+There will be no distribution of Series N Bonds to the ultimate purchasers.
+Series N Bonds in certificated form as such will not be transferable or exchangeable, except for transfer to another nominee of DTC or as otherwise described in this Official Statement.

 Principal and interest will be payable to the registered owner.
-The principal will be payable at maturity on presentation and surrender at the office of the Bond Registrar.
-Interest will be transmitted by the Bond Registrar on each interest payment date (May 1 and November 1, beginning November 1, 2010), to the registered owner (the "Holder") as of the 15th day of the month preceding the interest payment date.
+The principal will be payable on May 1 of each year listed on the inside cover for the Series N Bonds upon presentation and surrender at the office of the Bond Registrar.
+Interest will be transmitted by the Bond Registrar on each interest payment date (May 1 and November 1, beginning November 1, 2011) to the registered owner as of the 15th day of the month preceding the interest payment date.

 TAX MATTERS.
-In the opinion of Co-Bond Counsel, under existing law, interest and any profit made on the sale, exchange or other disposition of the Highway Bonds, are exempt from the Ohio personal income tax, the Ohio commercial activity tax and the net income base of the Ohio corporate franchise tax, and income taxes imposed by municipalities and school districts in Ohio.
-Interest on the Highway Bonds is not excluded from gross income for federal income tax purposes.
+In the opinion of Bond Counsel, under existing law (i) assuming continuing compliance with certain covenants and the accuracy of certain representations, interest on the Series N Bonds is excluded from gross income for federal income tax purposes and is not an item of tax preference for purposes of the alternative minimum tax imposed on individuals and corporations under the Internal Revenue Code of 1986, as amended, and (ii) interest, and any profit made on the sale, exchange or other disposition of the Series N Bonds, are exempt from the Ohio personal income tax, the Ohio commercial activity tax and the net income base of the Ohio corporate franchise tax, and income taxes imposed by municipalities, school districts and joint economic development districts in Ohio.
+Interest on the Series N Bonds may be subject to certain federal taxes imposed on certain corporations, including the corporate alternative minimum tax on a portion of the interest.
+Certain of the Series N Bonds may be offered and sold to the public at an original issue discount or premium.